 Residential Life and Housing

-Accepted students have the option of depositing as a residential or a commuter student.
-Residential students live on campus through Pratt’s Residential Life and Housing department.
-Residential students experience a full-time immersion program, thus, mandatory activities are planned for evenings and weekends to further enrich the learning experience.
+Residential students live on campus through Pratt’s Residential Life and Housing department and mandatory activities are planned for evenings and weekends to further enrich the learning experience.
 Commuter students are encouraged to participate in all activities.

-Pre-College housing assignments are made by legal gender marker, using either Pantas or Stabile Residential Halls.
-When placing students in PreCollege specific halls, suites will be assigned by same legal gender marker.
-In most cases floors will also be assigned by legal gender marker, although as space permits some floors may be coed with same legal gender marker suites.
-Students who need other arrangements, and/or for more information, please contact Pratt’s Residential Life and Housing department.
+PreCollege housing assignments are made by legal gender marker, using either Pantas or Stabile Residential Hall.
+When placing students in PreCollege specific halls, suites will be assigned by the same legal gender marker.
+In most cases, floors will also be assigned by legal gender markers.
+Students who need other arrangements, and/or for more information, please contact Pratt’s Residential Life and Housing department at email@example.com.

-We understand commuting times vary for those not living on campus, so although highly recommended to attend, we do not require commuter students to participate in non-class programing such as the Friday Lecture Series, Saturday Enrichment Series or Saturday Off-Campus Cultural Excursions.
-Studio Space is also not required, however, commuting students may choose to attend Studio Space from the 7pm start time and arrange to leave at an appropriate time as determined by their own needs in discussion with their family.
+We understand commuting times vary for those not living on campus, so although highly recommended to attend, we do not require commuter students to participate in non-class activities such as the Saturday Enrichment Series or Saturday Off-Campus Cultural Excursions.
+Studio Space is also not required, however, commuting students may choose to attend Studio Space from the 7 PM start time and arrange to leave at an appropriate time as determined by their own needs in discussion with their family.

 Health and Counseling